-For single copies, in Spanish or English, of Renovate Right: Important Lead Hazard Information for Families, Child Care Facilities and Schools (EPA-740-F-08-002), call the National Lead Information Center (NLIC) at 1-800-424-LEAD.
+For single copies, in Spanish or English, of The Lead-Safe Certified Guide to Renovate Right: Important Lead Hazard Information for Families, Child Care Facilities and Schools (EPA-740-K-10-001), call the National Lead Information Center (NLIC) at 1-800-424-LEAD.
 For any orders, be sure to use the appropriate stock reference number listed above.